Veritula – Meta

 Dennis Hackethal’s avatar

-Dennis HackethalOP revised about 1 year ago·#420
+Dennis HackethalOP revised over 1 year ago·#420

 Now that there are user profiles (#408), each profile can have a tab for unproblematic ideas.
 Among all the ideas a user has submitted, those are the ones he can rationally hold.
 And another tab for problematic ideas, ie ideas he has submitted that he cannot rationally hold.